The Dominican Republic

-On location in Guatemala
+On location in the DR

-You will also travel on the Global Bridge program, visiting various cultural and historical centers as well as many natural wonders of this beautiful Central American country.
+Students take a variety of trips to cultural and historical centers as well as many natural wonders of this beautiful Central American country.
 Excursions are subject to change, but typically include:

 - Colonial City in the capital, Santo Domingo

 - 27 waterfalls in Puerto Plata